railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_menu.rst

 To move this duplicate entry, change the  *Parent Menu*  field by deleting what's there and replacing it with another menu that everyone can see, such as  *Tools*  or  *Human Resources* , and make sure that the entry moves to the end of the menu list by replacing the  *Sequence*  with \ ``99``\  .
 You can experiment with icons if you like.
 Save the form and then click  *Main Menu*  to see the results.

-.. tip::   **Advice**  *Duplicating the menu*
+.. tip:: Duplicating the menu

-	You should duplicate a menu before modifying it.
+	If you're planning to modify a menu you should duplicate it first.
 	In this way you'll always keep a link to the original menu that works if you need it to.

-.. tip::   **Attention**  *Managing Passwords*
+.. tip:: Managing Passwords

 	If you let users change their passwords for themselves you'll have no direct control over the password they choose.
 	You should have a written policy about password strength to try to maintain a level of security in your system.

-.. tip::   **Note**  *Managing users through LDAP*
+.. tip:: Managing users through LDAP

-	With the ``user_ldap`` module, user accounts can be managed through an LDAP directory common to various different company resources.
+	With the ``user_ldap`` module, user accounts can be managed through an LDAP directory that can be made common to various different company resources.

 	Connection parameters for the LDAP directory are then registered with the company definition.
 	You can provide a user profile template there from which new users are automatically created during their first connection to Open ERP.

 .. index::
    single: LDAP
 ..

-.. tip::   **Definition**  *LDAP*
+.. note:: LDAP

 	The LDAP protocol (Lightweight Directory Access Protocol) enables you to manage common directories for various different resources through your standard TCP/IP network.

-	This enables users in the company to have the same username and password to access all their applications (such as email and their intranet).
+	This enables users in the company to have the same username and password to access all their applications (such as email and intranet).

 Personalizing the welcome page for each user
 ---------------------------------------------

 When you sign into Open ERP for the first time, a welcome page appears.
 In a minimal system, such as that created in the original \ ``openerp_ch02``\  database before it was expanded in that chapter, and in the  \ ``openerp_ch03``\  database, you only get the main menu – the same as you get by default when you click the *Main Menu* button.
 As you add functionality to your database you get more choices for the welcome page, with different dashboards automatically assigned to various company roles as they're created in the demonstration data.

 The administrator can change both the welcome page and the main menu page individually for each user of the system, and can adapt Open ERP to each role in the company to best fit the needs of everyone.